 Accepting the challenge to refrain from the use of alcohol and drugs was not only a choice that I decided and understood, but was also a commitment that I made to myself and my family to have success in life and be more than the evils presented around me.
 Mariah's Challenge has guided me to make decisions that remained true to the morals that I hold deep within.
 Not partaking in the uncomfortable and unacceptable action of underage drinking or use of drugs has been an accomplishment in my life that I sought out to achieve when took the pledge.
-With the expectations set by my parents at a young age, it was understood that it would not be acceptable if I were to ever drink, do drugs, or get into a vehicle with people who have been under the influence.
+With the expectations set by my parents at a young age, it was understood that it would been under the influence.
 Not only is making the decision to do such actions a risk of your own life and the lives of those around you, but it is also chancing the time your loved ones have with you.
 For me, that was enough to make the commitment to Mariah's Challenge.
 I am proud to have stayed strong to the mission of not getting involved in such serious and potentially detrimental actions.
 Being determined to stay true to my beliefs and opinions on underage drinking and alcohol use has truly changed my life and made me realize that I am free to make choices for myself but I, and those around me, will not be free from the consequences that are encompassed within the decision.
 Having accepted Mariah's Challenge has not only made me the person that I have always wanted to become, but has also given me the confidence and reassurance that I can achieve all that I set my mind to.
 Mariah's Challenge will leave an everlasting impression on my life, my future, and my successes forever and for that I am truly grateful.